brodieG/r2c/README.md

   hiccup after the initial warm-up).
 At this point it does not seem like a viable drop-in replacement to R.  It likely excels at running scalar operations in loops and similar, something that R itself struggles at.
-[^4]: Notice that `fsum` with groups is faster than even the straight up `sum` without groups, primarily because it handles the `narm` as a dedicated branch instead of a conditional in the loop (this is an [oddity with `sum`][8] on some platforms).  `fsum` also uses a plain double accumulator and not the long double used by the other implementations so the results are not identical to the other implementations that use long doubles (on systems that support them).
-Curiously on my system summing long doubles is faster than summing doubles (absent NAs, inifinities, or denormals, for which long double performance collapses).
-[^5]: We can make `{collapse}` a little faster by computing `mean(x)` once and re-using the result, but at that point the comparison is not apples to apples anymore.
 [^6]: The first compilation can be quite slow as it requires loading the compiler, etc.  Subsequent compilations run in tenths of seconds.
-[^7]: For this very specific task R also provides `rowsum`, but as it is limited to sums and we cannot separate the splitting and summing steps for timing we will not discuss it further.
-[^8]: Alternatives involve using `fwithin(x)` as a replacement for `(x - fmean(x, g, TRA="replace_fill"))` and `fgroup_by(g) |> fsummarize(...)`
-  to avoid the need to repeatedly specify groups, although timings are similar with these changes.
-[^9]: In order to make the benchmarks comparable, we use `r2c::mean1` instead of `base::mean`.
-This is to ensure that all implementations are using a single pass mean calculation as that is what `fmean` does.
 [^10]: E.g. don't expect S3 dispatch to work if you define `mean.numeric`,
   although why one would do that for functions covered by `{r2c}` is unclear.
 [^11]: Pre-grouping in this case means primarily computing group-offsets in